ruanyf/react-demos/README.md

 You can use `this.props.[attribute]` to access the attributes of a component.
 Example: `this.props.name` of `<HelloMessage name="John" />` is John.

-Please remember the first letter of the component's name must be capitalized, otherwise React will throw an error.
+Please remember the first letter of the component's name must be capitalized, otherwise, React will throw an error.
 For instance, `HelloMessage` as a component's name is OK, but `helloMessage` is not allowed.
 And a React component should only have one top child node.

 ```javascript
 // wrong